 Another stunning day at John Pennekamp Coral Reef State Park, Key Largo.
 And did you know... that John Pennekamp, a former city editor at the Miami Herald, was a leader in the fight to set aside part of the Everglades as a National Park? ...Great idea John!
 In recognition the USA's first underwater park was named in his honor.

 In an ever-changing world it's heartening that some things stay the same...like the migration pattern of these Great Egrets who head south for winter, traveling as far as the West Indies or southern Central America.
 They migrate by day in small flocks and stop at night.
 Yesterday our guests Christina and Florin from Germany witnessed the late arrival of this final group at our favorite little island in the Keys.
 Another spectacular sunset cruise.
 A bird-watcher's delight!

+Living close to nature, like on the fringe of Everglades' National Park, it's normal to visit the unexpected.
+But occasionally when nature comes to visit you it comes as quite a shock.
+Take this little fella for instance...
+Clinging desperately to a cluster of leaves as the combined effects of a cold front and a north wind last week knocked him out of a gumbo limbo tree.
+Iguanas are common visitors to Azul del Mar in Key Largo these days.
 The little Godzillas, with a population of tens to hundreds of thousands across the region are becoming a nuisance.
 Anyone is free to trap them at home but Florida law forbids relocating them or cutting them loose into the wild somewhere - since that's pretty much where this thing started years back!